The simple version: it’s my own personal Netflix.

 I regularly acquire new stuff to add to my Plex server.
 (I already said it was a hobby.)
 If there’s something specific you want to see, let me know and I’ll try to find it.

 I have a computer (“Server”) with files from my media collection.
-Plex runs on that computer, gets information like titles, plot summaries, and trailers, and makes them available to stream.
+Plex scans that content, gets information like titles, plot summaries, and trailers, and makes it all available to stream.

-The Plex app on your player (“Client”) understands that device’s capabilities; my server then streams media to your device in a format it can handle, converting to new formats if needed.
+The Plex app on your player (“Client”) understands that device’s capabilities; my server then streams media to your device.

-🟢 If the Client is 100% compatible with the source file, it will just stream the file exactly as-is.
+🟢 If the Client can handle the source file exactly as is, it will just stream the file directly to you.
 This is called Direct Play.

-🟡 If the Client can’t handle something, the Server will convert the file as needed.
-This is called Transcoding — the content has to be re-created in realtime in a format your player can handle, which may result in some buffering.
+🟡 If the Client can’t handle something, the Server will convert the stream as needed.
+This is called Transcoding — the content has to be modified in realtime, which may result in some buffering.

 Transcoding isn’t bad, it just means your video might buffer occasionally while the Server catches up with re-creating the stream.